buttimec/sweng-g7/README.md

 **Interactive Mapping:** The app displays an interactive map (the user's default) featuring nearby bus stops, nearby buses, and dynamic route markers.
 This allows users to quickly locate stops and visualise their journey, enhancing overall navigation.

-**Mape Page:** The map page displays the above and also allows the user to access their saved routes, edit saved buses and edit saved bus stops.
+**Mape Page:** The map page displays the above and also allows the user to access their saved routes, edit saved buses, edit saved bus stops and search for routes to a location from their current live location.

-**Personalisation:** The profile page allows the user to edit their details, favourited destinations and favourite transport providers to have a personalised experience.
+**Personalisation:** The profile page allows the user to edit their details and image, favourited destinations and favourite transport providers to have a personalised experience.

 **API's:** TrinityTransit utilises a Google Maps API for location, routing, place and directional data.
 The GTFS and GTFS-R API's are used in conjunction to provide and decode realtime transit data.

 **Timetable & Trip Updates:** TrinityTransit offers real-time trip updates, including delays and schedule changes.
 This feature keeps users informed about their bus routes, helping them adjust their plans on the fly.

-**Home Page:** The modern style home page welcomes the user and shows realtime updates on their journeys.
+**Home Page:** The modern style home page welcomes the user and shows realtime updates on their favorited journeys.

 **Destination Search & Route Planning:** With a built-in search function, users can enter a destination to receive detailed route instructions.
 The app integrates geocoding and route fetching from a backend service, providing clear directions.

 **Intuitive Navigation & UI:** The application boasts a clean, modern interface with features like a bottom navigation bar with recognisable icons and a easy to navigate app structure.

 **State Persistence:** To enhance user experience, recent searches and selected routes are saved using persistent storage.
 This allows users to pick up right where they left off during their previous session.
-For convenience the user's saved details are displayed in drop down menues.
+For convenience the user's saved details are displayed on their profile page.

 **Camera Integration:** The application asks for the user's media access permissions.
 Once granted, users can take photos to document their commute.
 These photos can be inspected on the gallery page, enlarged and add description lables to them.